tbridge/munki-in-a-box/README.md

 ###Changelog

+**NEW in 1.2.1:**

+• Maintenance release, with suggested fixes from Arek Dreyer, Allister Banks and others.
+Thanks, everyone!

 **NEW in 1.2.0:**

 • Switch from direct download from Github of MunkiAdmin and AutoPkgr to install via AutoPkg.
-Why didn't I do this sooner?!
 • Inclusion of Nate Felton's python code to download AutoPkg (Thanks Nate!)
 • Inclusion of -allowUntrusted for Mountain Lion Developer Tools, presaging the expiry of that particular certificate
 • Fix of permissions issue.

 **NEW in 1.1.0:**